Temporal Contrastive Learning through implicit non-equilibrium memory: Discussion

 By introducing a reversible statistical physics model for the memory needed by contrastive learning, we provided a fundamental statistical physics perspective on the dissipation cost of learning.
-Energy considerations are already a significant practical constraint on training large models\cite{strubell2020energy}.
-Neuromorphic platforms that operate through local rules\cite{markovic2020physics} can reap the benefits of distributed computing without a von Neumann bottleneck and lower energy costs\cite{Stern2023energy}.
 While specific implementations will dissipate due to system-specific inefficiencies, our work points at an unavoidable reason for dissipation in the spirit of Landauer\cite{bennett2003notes}.
-Nevertheless, our analysis of dissipation here only focuses on the contrastive aspect of contrastive learning.
-Developing reversible models for other aspects of the learning process, as has been done for inference and computation extensively \cite{bennett2003notes,ouldridge2017thermodynamics,lang2014thermodynamics,lan2012energy,murugan2014discriminatory,Ehrich2023-bd, Still2012-as}, can shed light on fundamental dissipation requirements for learning in both natural and engineered realms.
+Our analysis of dissipation here only focuses on the contrastive aspect of contrastive learning.
+Developing reversible models for other aspects of the learning process, as has been done for inference and computation extensively\cite{bennett2003notes,ouldridge2017thermodynamics,lang2014thermodynamics,lan2012energy,murugan2014discriminatory,Ehrich2023-bd,Still2012-as,bryant2023physical,mcgrath2017biochemical,ten2016fundamental}, can shed light on fundamental dissipation requirements for learning in both natural and engineered realms.